 In 2007 I sprained my ankle backpacking in the Sawtooths.
 In 2008 I sprained my ankle hiking in the Robber’s Roost.
 The next year I sprained my ankle hiking in The Spur.
 Ankle injuries were a yearly occurrence.
 Many people wouldn’t recognize me without the walking boot or ankle wrap.
 I desperately wanted to find a solution that didn’t involve me quitting the outdoors.
+More than 12 years later I am writing a Vibram Five Fingers Review, because I have found that solution.

 Every year, at the Outdoor Retailer, a slick salesman with the fervour of a Holy Roller, would pitch the latest miracle in footwear.
 Because I was desperate for an injury free season, I would throw my hands up scream “I believe” and head to the nearest footwear retailer to purchase salvation for my gams.
 As the summer would pass the walking boot would come out, the doctor bills would pile up, and another pair of high-priced-hiking boots would be put to rest in footwear graveyard.